-The portion of the pouching system that fits immediately around the stoma.
-It protects the skin around the stoma and holds the pouching system in place.
-Sometimes called a wafer.
+The portion of the pouch that fits immediately on the peristomal skin.
+It protects the skin around the stoma and holds the pouch in place.
+Sometimes called a wafer

 Standard wear skin barrier

 A skin barrier that provides a gentle adhesion to the skin but may be less durable than an extended wear barrier.
 Sometimes called regular wear.